 It's not perfect, lacking some of the more advanced features you'd find in other chatbots, such as Deep Research, voice integration, image generation, etc. But it makes up for it with its minimalist interface and quality output.

-It's biggest strength is its prose.
+Its biggest strength is its prose.
 As of this writing, the prose is better with Claude than almost any other model, especially if you are writing fiction.
-It's language tends to be much more natural and human-sounding than GPT models (in general).
+Its language tends to be much more natural and human-sounding than GPT models (in general), which makes Claude useful for other types of writing too (such as posting to social media, crafting content on Substack or your blog, etc).

 Additionally, most of the models that it offers have a 200K token limit, which makes it really good for analyzing your current novel, generating marketing material, creating a wiki, having lengthy instructions, etc.